 According to the Christian tradition, Lent is a time to prepare for the celebration of the death and resurrection of Christ.
 During this period many people engage in fasting and practice moderation or self-denial in order to focus on repentance and consecrating oneself to God.
 While water has a strong spiritual significance in the Christian tradition as a gift of God, this scarce resource is threatened and denied to billions around the world.

-The WCC’s will have a regional focus on Africa on 2017.
-Accordingly, the Seven Weeks for Water in 2017 will take us on a pilgrimage of water justice in Africa.
-The Biblico-theological reflections and resources for the seven weeks will be based on the water crisis in the Africa region and take into consideration issues of justice and peace.
+The WCC’s Pilgrimage of Justice and Peace will have a regional focus on Asia in 2019.
+Accordingly, the Seven Weeks for Water this year will take us on a pilgrimage of water justice in Asia.